-The city and design team are continuing to work on final design plans for the path, and working through technical and design issues throughout the corridor.
-We are working toward having an additional Working Group Meeting later this spring, and a public meeting in the fall 2022 to show the near final design.
+The city and design team are continuing to work on final design plans and technical and design issues throughout the path corridor as well as legal agreement with MIT and MassDOT.
+We are working toward having a public meeting later in the fall of 2023 to show the near final design.
 Construction on sections of the path will likely happen at different times, and would begin once final design and permitting are complete.

 The city and the project team provided an update on:

 - General design and project schedule update

 - Linden Park neighborhood connections

 - Mass Ave path crossing

 If you have questions or comments, contact Charlie Creagh by sending an e-mail to email@example.com or calling 617-349-9167.